-The installer should provide this before the installation takes place.
-This makes sure the person who lives at the property (where the ECO3 measure is delivered) knows how and why their information will be processed, including whom the information will be disclosed to.
-If you need to provide details of any disability benefits to confirm your eligibility, you may be required to sign a separate consent statement.
+The installer should provide the privacy notice to the consumer before the installation takes place.
+This will ensure that the person who lives at the property (where the ECO4 measure is delivered) knows how and why their information will be processed, including whom the information will be disclosed to.

-After the works are complete, the installer should ask you to sign the ‘Declaration of conformity and completed installation’ form.
+After the works are complete, the installer should ask you to sign a ‘Post Installation Customer and Installer Declaration’ form.
 It is important that you only sign this once works are complete and you are satisfied with the works.
 You should retain a copy of this document.